-If the Parliament has not voted on the budget at the expiration of its session, or if it did not vote it in balanced form [en équilibre], the Government returns [renvoie] the Bill of the budget within fifteen (15) days to the National Assembly convoked in an extraordinary session.
+If the Parliament has not voted on the budget within a time period of sixty days (60) days, or if it did not vote it in balanced form [en équilibre], the Government returns [renvoie] the bill of the Law of Finance within fifteen (15) days to the National Assembly.

 The National Assembly must decide within eight (8) days.
-If the budget is not voted at the expiration of this time period, the President of the Republic establishes it of office[,] by ordinance[,] based on the revenues from the preceding year.
+If the budget is not approved at the expiration of this time period, the President of the Republic establishes it of office[,] by ordinance[,] based on the revenues of the preceding year.